sophiebeard/OIT-Project/README.md

 - [X] Get a ReactJS application up and running.
 - [X] Build and Serve and Application.
-- [ ] Display and image on the webpage.
+- [X] Display and image on the webpage.

 2. As the PRESENTATIONAL LAYER, I want to be able to display each picture with a user name, so that I can see who has posted the picture.

+- [X] Each picture is displayed with a username.

 3. As the PRESENTATIONAL LAYER, I want to be able to display each picture with a caption, so that I can read what each picture is about.

 ## Step-By-Step